Gum Disease and Your Overall Health

 Oral Effects of Gum Disease

 You may already know some of the effects that gum disease has on your oral health.
 Gum disease causes the gum tissue to become inflamed.
 It is common for your gums to bleed during your normal oral care routine.
-The condition also causes gum recession, tooth sensitivity, loss of bone around the teeth, shifting teeth, and tooth loss.
+The condition also causes gum recession, tooth sensitivity, loss of bone around the teeth, shifting teeth, tooth decay and tooth loss.
 These are the effects that most people are familiar with.

 What many people don’t know is that advanced gum disease can lead to serious health issues.
 As gum disease worsens, bacteria can get into your bloodstream.
 When this happens, the disease can spread throughout your body.
 One of the issues this can lead to is heart disease.
 Bacteria cause inflammation.
 In your bloodstream, this can cause the blood vessels to swell, which can restrict blood flow.
 This can contribute to increased blood pressure.
 Bacteria in the heart can cause inflammation of the lining, causing a condition known as endocarditis.
 Those with gum disease are at a greater risk of suffering a heart attack than those who have a healthy mouth.